Inference in Unbalanced Panel Data Models with Interactive Fixed Effects: Empirical Example

+Following \textcite{anrr2019}, we report results for the fixed effects estimator (FE), the Arellano-Bond estimator (AB, see \cite{ab1991}), and the Hahn-Hausman-Kuersteiner estimator (HHK, see \cite{hhk2004}).
+However, rather than the uncorrected FE estimator used by \textcite{anrr2019}, we report results from a debiased estimator with bandwidth $L = 5$ to correct for feedback bias.\footnote{Let $\hat{\boldsymbol{\beta}}_{\text{FE}}$ denote the uncorrected FE estimator and let $\dot{\mathbf{x}}_{it} \coloneqq (\dot{D}_{it}, \dot{y}_{i(t-1)}, \ldots)^{\prime}$.
+Then, the debiased FE estimator is constructed as

+A similar estimator was also used by \textcite{ccf2019} for the same empirical illustration on a balanced subset of the data.
+Our debiased FE estimator follows the formulation of \textcite{fw2018}, augmented with the finite-sample adjustment described in Section 2.3.
+The key difference between \textcite{ccf2019} and \textcite{fw2018} is that the latter uses residualized regressors in place of raw regressors.
+We adopt the formulation of \textcite{fw2018} as it is more closely aligned with the bias expressions underlying our debiased IFE estimator.} In addition, we report results for three debiased interactive fixed effects estimators (IFE) with $R \in \{1, 2, 3\}$.
+We correct for both feedback bias and biases induced by heteroskedasticity, with bandwidth $L = 5$.
+We report estimates and standard errors for the short- and long-run effects of democratization and the persistence of GDP processes.

+All estimators indicate strong and significant GDP persistence across all specifications.
+The democracy coefficients from FE and IFE are significant at the 5\% level throughout, whereas those from AB and HHK are significant only for $p = 4$.
+Focusing on the preferred specification $p = 4$, the estimators used by the authors imply short-run effects of democratization between 0.725\% and 1.178\%, and long-run effects between 16.448\% and 25.032\%.
+After controlling for additional time-varying unobserved heterogeneity, however, both effects are substantially smaller.
+Our preferred specification, IFE with $R = 1$, yields short- and long-run estimates of 0.519\% and 12.334\%, respectively.\footnote{Additional sensitivity checks are provided in Appendix \ref{app:empirical}.
+In particular, all IFE estimates are remarkably stable across bandwidth choices $L \in \{1, \ldots, 8\}$, and across different values of $R$, with the exception of $p = 1$.}

-To sum up, we find some additional support for the hypothesis of \textcite{anrr2019}: democracy does cause growth.
-Using the IFE estimator to control for time-varying unobserved heterogeneity, we obtain results that are qualitatively similar to the authors.
-If we compare HHK to Interactive with $R = 3$ in the authors preferred specification $p = 4$, we find that the short-run effect of democratization is halved.
-However the corresponding long-run effect of 18.264 \% is still pretty close to the 20 \% reported by \textcite{anrr2019}.
+In summary, we find further support for the ``democracy does cause growth'' hypothesis of \textcite{anrr2019}.
+Controlling for time-varying unobserved heterogeneity via the interactive fixed effects estimator yields results that are qualitatively similar to those of the original authors.
+In the preferred specification $p = 4$, comparing HHK to IFE with $R = 1$ shows that both the short-run and long-run effects of democratization are roughly halved.